-- Whether to enable/disable the power consumption limiting function Sets whether to enable/disable the power consumption limiting of the system.
+- Whether to enable/disable the power capping function Sets whether to enable/disable the power capping of the system.
 The default is off (disable). - Upper limit of power consumption

 Sets the upper limit of power consumption.
 You can specify wattage or percent.

-The default is 100 (%) by percent specification. - Upper limit of power consumption (Wattage specification) Sets the upper limit of power consumption by wattage. - Upper limit of power consumption (Percent specification) Sets the upper limit of power consumption by percentage.
-Converts the minimum power consumption value (0%) and maximum power consumption value (100%) of the system to the upper limit power value (watt). - Window time in the case that the upper limit is exceeded

-If the power consumption value of the system continues to exceed the upper limit of power consumption continuously, set the window time until it is judged as violation.
-The unit is second and the default is 30. - System operation at the time of violation
+The default is 100 (%) by percent specification.

+- Upper limit of power consumption (Wattage specification) Sets the upper limit of power consumption by wattage. - Upper limit of power consumption (Percent specification) Sets the upper limit of power consumption by percentage.
+Converts the minimum power consumption value (0%) and maximum power consumption value (100%) of the system to the upper limit power value - (watt).
+Window time in the case that the upper limit is exceeded If the power consumption value of the system continues to exceed the upper limit of power consumption continuously, set the window time until it is judged - System operation at the time of violation as violation.
+The unit is second and the default is 30.